jcyesc/linux-kernel-development-101/labs/ch9-kernel-configuration-and-compilation/README.md

-# Kernel Configuration and Compilation
+# Chapter 9 - Kernel Configuration and Compilation

 To configure different options in the Linux kernel, we can use `menuconfig`: